gecko0307/dlib/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/gecko0307/dlib?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 If you like dlib, please support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make one-time donation via [NOWPayments](https://nowpayments.io/donation/gecko0307).
 I appreciate any support.
 Thanks in advance!

-**Important:** if you want to use dlib on macOS then, please, first read the [manifesto](https://github.com/gecko0307/dlib/wiki/Why-doesn't-dlib-support-macOS).

 What's inside
 -------------